Flat affine symplectic Lie groups: Abstract

 \section{Abstract}

 We give a new characterization of flat affine manifolds in terms of an action of the Lie algebra of classical infinitesimal affine transformations on the bundle of linear frames.
-We prove that a left invariant flat affine symplectic connection on a connected symplectic Lie group is geodesically complete if and only if the group is unimodular.
-We show that a flat affine symplectic Lie group whit bi-invariant symplectic connection contains a nontrivial one parameter subgroup formed by central translations.
-We give two methods of constructing flat affine symplectic Lie groups, thus obtaining all those having bi-invariant symplectic connections.
+We characterize flat affine symplectic Lie groups using symplectic \'etale affine representations and as a consequence of this, we show that a flat affine symplectic Lie group with bi-invariant symplectic connection contains a nontrivial one parameter subgroup formed by central translations.
+We give two methods for constructing flat affine symplectic Lie groups, thus obtaining all those having bi-invariant symplectic connections.
 We get nontrivial examples of simply connected flat affine symplectic Lie groups in every even dimension.

 Keywords: Flat affine symplectic structure, flat affine symplectic Lie group, bi-invariant symplectic connection, geodesic completeness.

 5pt

 Instituto de Matem\'aticas, Universidad de Antioquia, Medell\'in-Colombia